Information for conference organisers

-- Authors submit their papers to the conference organizers who manage the peer review.
-Once review of the papers is completed the conference organizers submit the final papers to IOP Conference Series in one batch.
-Papers submitted to us must be PDFs and must be in their final form ready for publication (as we do not edit or proofread papers after they are submitted to us).
-Please ensure that all changes have been approved by authors prior to the PDFs being submitted to IOP Publishing.
+- Authors submit their papers to the conference organizers via the proceedings management platform and conference organisers act as editors managing the peer review process.
+Once review of the papers is completed the conference organizers submit the final papers to IOP Conference Series with a single click.
+Papers submitted to IOP Publishing must be in PDF format and in their final version ready for publication.
+IOP Publishing does not edit or proofread papers after they are submitted.
+Please ensure that any changes have been approved by authors prior to the PDFs being submitted to IOP Publishing.

 - Production and publication.
 We will process the PDFs into a format suitable for publication and upload them to our pre-publication servers.
-The communicating editor will be sent a username and password to access that server to make a final check of the proceedings before they go live.
+The communicating editor will be sent a username and password to access that server to make a final check of the proceedings before final publication.
 Please note the following important points:

-- Changes resulting from stylistic issues cannot be made to proceedings once they are published, so it is important that authors and organizers ensure papers have been adequately checked and proofed prior to submission.
+- Change requests relating to stylistic issues cannot be made to proceedings once they are published, so it is important that authors and organizers ensure papers have been adequately checked and proofread prior to submission.

-- Upon publication we will write to authors (who have supplied an e-mail address) informing them of publication and provide them with the URL of their paper.
+- Upon publication we will write to authors (who have supplied an e-mail address) informing them of publication and providing them with a link to their paper.

 Preparing your proceedings paper

 IOP Conference Series uses author-supplied PDFs for all online and print publication.
 Authors must prepare their papers using Microsoft Word or LaTeX, according to the guidelines and templates, and then convert these files to PDF.

 It is important to ensure that when you submit your paper, it is in its final form ready for publication, and has been thoroughly proofread.
 IOP do not copy edit or reformat papers and will not send out author proofs prior to publication.
 Post-publication changes are not permitted, so please ensure that your paper has been checked for errors.